-According to demographic data provided by the university, only 110 students (1.4% of the student population) listed their place of residence as Mexico during the Spring 2014 semester.
+According to university demographic data, only 110 students (1.4% of the student population) listed their place of residence as Mexico during the Spring 2014 semester.
 Data from our study suggest that this figure understates the number of UTB students who lived at least part of the time in Mexico.
 As the undergraduate researchers and I began to discuss participant recruitment and data collection strategies, we realized that potential participants would fall broadly into three sub-groups (see Table 1).
-Group 1 consisted of students who were living in Mexico while attending university in the United States; Group 2 included students who had lived and attended school in Mexico in the past, but had since moved to the U.S.; in Group 3 were students who had lived and attended school primarily in the U.S. throughout their lives, but who nonetheless regularly spent time in Mexico.
-(Given the porous nature of the Texas-Tamaulipas borderlands, as mentioned, a number of Group 3 students had lived in Mexico at one point or another.
-We included students whose K-12 education had been mostly in the U.S. in Group 3 because their experiences were very different from those of Group 2 students who had attended Mexican schools more or less exclusively before moving to the U.S. for university.)
+Group One consisted of students who were living in Mexico while attending university in the United States; Group Two consisted of students who had lived and attended school in Mexico in the past, but had since moved to the U.S.; Group Three consisted of students who had lived and attended school primarily in the U.S. throughout their lives, but who nonetheless regularly spent time in Mexico.
+(Given the porous nature of the Texas-Tamaulipas borderlands, as mentioned, a number of Group Three students had lived in Mexico at one point or another.
+We included students whose K-12 education had been mostly in the U.S. in Group Three because their experiences were very different from those of Group Two students who had attended Mexican schools more or less exclusively before moving to the U.S. for their university studies).

-Some students in Groups 1 and 2 had been born in the U.S. and were U.S. citizens, despite having grown up in Mexico; others were Mexican-born and were at UTB on F-1 student visas or had extended their visas through the F-1 Optional Practical Training program.
-While there certainly were students with undocumented status at the university, none of the study participants lacked legal permission to be in the U.S., which would have made regular border-crossing impossible.
+Some students in Groups One and Two were born in the U.S. and were therefore U.S. citizens, despite having grown up in Mexico; others were Mexican-born and were at UTB on F-1 student visas or had extended their visas through the F-1 Optional Practical Training program.
+There was a significant population of students with undocumented status at the university.
+[Name], a former colleague who worked closely with an undocumented student organization at UTB, estimated that at least 300 such students attended UTB at the time of the study, based on current figures from UTRGV’s institutional reporting office (personal communication, 3 June 2016).
+However, none of the study participants lacked legal permission to be in the U.S., which would have made regular border-crossing impossible.
 Thus, the participants were privileged, in terms of immigration and citizenship status (for those living in the U.S.) or socioeconomic background (for international students), compared to many other border-dwellers.

-Our recruitment efforts (detailed above) yielded a sample that was relatively balanced in terms of the sub-groups: for survey participants, there were 13 respondents from Group 1, 16 from Group 2, and 9 from Group 3 (for a total of 38 responses).
-There were 6 interview participants from Group 1, 5 from Group 2, and 5 from Group 3 (for a total of 16 interviews).
-The survey and interview protocol were modified to reflect the internal diversity of the sample; for example, Group 2 participants (who had previously lived in Mexico) were asked about their reasons for moving to the U.S., but the question did not apply to participants in Groups 1 and 3.
+Our recruitment efforts (detailed above) yielded a sample that was relatively balanced in terms of the sub-groups: for survey participants, there were 13 respondents from Group One, 16 from Group Two, and 9 from Group Three (for a total of 38 responses).
+There were six interview participants from Group One, five from Group Two, and five from Group Three (for a total of 16 interviews).
+The survey and interview protocol were modified to reflect the internal diversity of the sample; for example, Group Two participants (who had previously lived in Mexico) were asked about their reasons for moving to the U.S., but the question did not apply to participants in Groups One and Three.

-While it was useful for our purposes to categorize participants in this way, it is important to note that a wide range of experiences with education and cross-border mobility could be found within each sub-group.
+While it was useful for us to categorize participants in this way, it is important to note that a wide range of experiences existed with education and cross-border mobility within each sub-group.
 Table 1 presents demographic information for the 16 focal participants and details each person’s changing patterns of cross-border mobility throughout his or her life.

 [Table 1 about here]